-Microsoft licensing matters when choosing a Windows VM provider because a Windows server is not just compute, RAM, storage, and RDP access.
-It is also a licensed Microsoft software environment running on someone else’s infrastructure.
+Microsoft licensing matters when choosing a Windows VM provider because a hosted Windows server is not only compute, RAM, storage, and RDP access; it is also a licensed Microsoft software environment running on someone else’s infrastructure.

 That distinction is easy to miss.
-When people compare Windows VM providers, they often start with the visible numbers: vCPU, RAM, SSD size, monthly price, deployment speed, and support.
-Those things matter, of course.
+When teams compare Windows VM providers, they often start with visible infrastructure numbers: vCPU, RAM, NVMe storage, monthly price, deployment speed, and support.
+Those things matter.
 But for production Windows workloads, licensing clarity belongs in the same conversation as performance and price.
+Raff Technologies has deployed 10,000+ VMs for 1,000+ customers, and Windows licensing questions become most important when a test VM turns into a real business system.

-At Raff Technologies, we see this most clearly when customers move from “I need a Windows server” to “I need to run a real business workload on Windows.”
-Those are different requests.
-A test server, a development machine, a QuickBooks environment, an RDP-accessible workspace, a Microsoft SQL Server workload, and a production Windows application can all look similar from the outside.
+At Raff, we see this most clearly when customers move from “I need a Windows server” to “I need to run a production workload on Windows.”
+A test environment, development machine, accounting application, Remote Desktop workspace, Microsoft SQL Server workload, and production Windows application can all look similar from the outside.
 Under the surface, they may carry different licensing requirements.

 A Windows VM Is Not the Same as a Linux VM